St. Gallen: Early history

 In 926 Magyar raiders attacked the abbey and surrounding town.
 Saint Wiborada, the first woman formally canonized by the Vatican, reportedly saw a vision of the impending attack and warned the monks and citizens to flee.
 While the monks and the abbey treasure escaped, Wiborada chose to stay behind and was killed by the raiders.
 Between 924 and 933 the Magyars again threatened the abbey, and its books were removed for safekeeping to Reichenau.
 Not all the books were returned.

 On 26 April 937 a fire consumed much of the abbey, spreading to the adjoining settlement.
 However, the library was spared.
+Muslim slave-raiders attacked the abbey in 939.
 About 954 a protective wall was raised around the abbey.
 By 975, Abbot Notker finished the wall, and the adjoining settlement began growing into the town of St. Gall.

 Independence from the Abbey

-From the later 12th century, the town of St. Gall increasingly pushed for independence from the abbey.
+From the 12th century, the town of St. Gall increasingly pushed for independence from the abbey.
 In 1180, an imperial reeve, who was not answerable to the abbot, was installed in the town.

 In 1207, Abbot Ulrich von Sax was granted the rank of Imperial Prince (Reichsfürst) by Philip of Swabia, King of the Germans.
 As an ecclesiastical principality, the Abbey of St. Gallen was to constitute an important territorial state and a major regional power in northern Switzerland.

-The city of St. Gallen proper progressively freed itself from the rule of the abbot.
+The city of St. Gallen overtime separated itself from the rule of the abbot.
 Abbot Wilhelm von Montfort in 1291 granted special privileges to the citizens.
 By about 1353 the guilds, headed by the cloth-weavers guild, had gained control of the civic government.
 In 1415 the city bought its liberty from the German king Sigismund.